SkylineCommunications/dataminer-docs/connector-help/connector_help/HP_Storageworks_MSA.md

 Creation for v2.0.0.x

-This driver uses a Simple Network Management Protocol (SNMP) connection and needs the following user information:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 **SNMP CONNECTION**: